-- Each individual has dignity and worth. - Students are our number one priority. - People are responsible for their actions. - Excellence will only be achieved through continuous improvement. - Everyone can learn. - People learn in different ways and at different rates. - Teachers are critically important in every student's education. - Education is a responsibility shared by students, staff, families, and the entire community. - School provides a foundation for a lifetime of learning. - A positive school environment is essential for learning. - Success builds self-confidence. - Educated and involved citizens are necessary to sustain a democratic society.

-Parental Participation in the School
+- Each individual has dignity and worth. - Students are our number one priority.

+People are responsible for their actions. -

+Excellence will only be achieved through continuous improvement. -

+Everyone can learn. -

+People learn in different ways and at different rates. -

+Teachers are critically important in every student's education. -

+Education is a responsibility shared by students, staff, families, and the entire community. -

+School provides a foundation for a lifetime of learning. -

+A positive school environment is essential for learning. -

+Success builds self-confidence. -

+Educated and involved citizens are necessary to sustain a democratic society. -

 Parental participation is encouraged in a variety of areas at Clark Middle School.
 Parental attendance at our Open Houses, band and choral concerts have been outstanding.
 We continue to see parental assistance in planning and supporting all activities at Clark.
 Parents are always welcome to visit and attend conferences.
-There is currently a PTO at Clark consisting of two parent volunteers and one teacher; this would benefit from increased parental participation.
+There is currently a PTO at Clark consisting of one parent volunteer and one teacher; this would benefit from increased parental participation.
+In the future, we would like to recruit members, especially from 5th grade parents.